lava-git/lava-git/README.md

 - 👋 Hi, I’m @lava-git
-- 👀 I’m interested in way too many things
+- 👀 I’m interested in way too many things to list
-- 🌱 I’m currently learning Front-End Web Development to one day become a Full Stack Developer
+- 🌱 I’m currently exploring ways I can switch into a career in tech from healthcare

 <!---
 lava-git/lava-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.